XiLinStats/IntegrativeHTEcf/README.md

 # IntegrativeHTEcf

-The goal of *IntegrativeHETcf* is to implement integrative analyses for the heterogenous treatment effect and confounding functions combining a randomized trial and a confounded real-world evidence study with unmeasured confounders.
+The goal of *IntegrativeHTEcf* is to implement integrative analyses for the heterogenous treatment effect and confounding functions combining a randomized trial and a confounded real-world evidence study with unmeasured confounders.